Robotframework Python Testing using real email addresses

 Include your API KEY

 MailSlurp is free to use but you need to sign-up to create an API KEY.
-When running your robot tests set the variable on the command line with the --variable flag.
+When running your robot tests set the variable on the command line with the flag.

 Defining test methods